icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [govulncheck](https://go.dev/blog/vuln) — Govulncheck reports known vulnerabilities that affect Go code.
 It uses static analysis of source code or a binary's symbol table to narrow down reports to only those that could affect the application.
 By default, govulncheck makes requests to the Go vulnerability database at https://vuln.go.dev.
 Requests to the vulnerability database contain only module paths, not code or other properties of your program.

-- [ineffassign](https://github.com/gordonklaus/ineffassign) :warning: — Detect ineffectual assignments in Go code.
+- [ineffassign](https://github.com/gordonklaus/ineffassign) — Detect ineffectual assignments in Go code.

 - [interfacer](https://github.com/mvdan/interfacer) :warning: — Suggest narrower interfaces that can be used.